damian-lis/portfolio-website/README.md

 }
 ```

-We can see in the above examples that methods such as createElements, createComponents and used helpers such as createElementsFn, appendElementsToContainerFn and triggerActionOnWindowScrollFn in both objects are the same (the rest of the objects are very similar).
+We can see in the above examples that methods such as createElements, createComponents and used helpers such as createElementsFn (implementation is here scripts/helpers/createElementFn.js), appendElementsToContainerFn (implementation is here scripts/helpers/appendElementsToContainerFn.js) and triggerActionOnWindowScrollFn (implementation is here scripts/helpers/triggerActionOnWindowScrollFn.js) in both objects are the same (the rest of the objects are very similar).

+The createElements method is responsible for creating elements with properties through the createElementFn helper, and the createComponents method by appendElementsToContainerFn helper for creating components from previously created elements.

+The appendElementsToContainerFn helper is also used to attach the given component or a components to the container object sent to it.

+The triggerActionOnWindowScrollFn helper is used to trigger the appropriate action when scrolling on the appropriate trigger element (in the following parts of the description, there will be a detailed explanation of how this helper works).

 Such a structure was designed to ensure ease of development and increase the developer experience.

-The createElements method is responsible for creating elements with properties through the createElementFn helper, and the createComponents method for creating components from previously created elements.
-The appendElementsToContainerFn helper is used to attach the given component or a components to the container object sent to it.
-The triggerActionOnWindowScrollFn helper is used to trigger the appropriate action when scrolling on the appropriate trigger element (in the following parts of the description, there will be a detailed explanation of how this helper works).

 <br/>